Top-NotchOutdoorSearch

 Warranty24-month limited (EcoFlow standard)

-Its standout strength: Bifacial rear side adds up to 28% more energy.
+Bifacial rear side adds up to 28% more energy.
+That is what you are buying.

 Still deciding?

-Still comparing?
-See exactly where the EcoFlow 220W Bifacial Portable Solar Panel ranks against the full field in our 10 Best Portable Solar Panels for Camping 2026 guide.
+Want the head to head?
+The full field sits in our 10 Best Portable Solar Panels for Camping 2026 guide.

 Check Latest Prices See Customer Reviews & Feedback